Chapter 11 Subgroup-based analysis

 ) to estimate the CV of the weighted g(0) estimate.Creates a bootstrap-resampled distribution of the weighted g(0) estimate.

-Estimates density using the point estimates of effective strip width, subgroup size, g(0), and the encounter rate.
+Estimates density for each population using the point estimates of effective strip width, subgroup size, g(0), and the encounter rate.

-Estimates abundance by scaling the density estimate by the provided
+Estimates abundance for each population by scaling the density estimate by the provided

 abundance_area

-input.Creates a bootstrap-resampled distribution of the density estimate by iteratively drawing values (without replacement) from the resampled distributions of the constituent parameters of the density equation.
+input.Creates a bootstrap-resampled distribution of the density estimates by iteratively drawing values (without replacement) from the resampled distributions of the constituent parameters of the density equation.

 Creates a bootstrap-resampled distribution of the abundance estimate by scaling the density distribution by the